-Choose from a selection of courses in different areas of management at the undergraduate or postgraduate level taught in English or French.
+Choose from a selection of courses in different areas of management at the undergraduate or graduate level taught in English or French.
 We also offer you the possibility of taking a French language course (beginner to upper-intermediate level) to improve your French.

 We recommend this option to students who need flexibility in their course selection.

 Enroll in a fixed undergraduate program (fall semester only).
 You will be able to take third-year courses from the Bachelor of International Business program, which are taught entirely in English.